Constitution and Bylaws

 SECTION 3.
 The term of office shall be for a three (3) year period.

-A. The Deputy Governor General, Assistant Governor General, Governor and Deputy Governor can be nominated to succeed themselves for a second three (3) year term, but not to succeed themselves for a third (3) year term, in the same office.
+A. The Deputy Governor General, Assistant General, Governor and Deputy Governor can be nominated to succeed themselves for a second three (3) year term, but not to succeed themselves for a third (3) year term, in the same office.
 They may again become eligible for that same office after an intervening term of three (3) years.

 B. All other officers may succeed themselves in the same office for any number of consecutive three-year terms to which they may be elected.